richardkentng/plainText-to-unicodeText/readme.md

 ![Main Page](./images-github/main-page.png)

 Two additional styles were added.
-The buttons were relocated for more consistency.
-(Also, the copy-to-clipboard button no longer covers text.)
+The textarea buttons were relocated for more consistency.
+(Also, the copy-to-clipboard button in particular no longer covers text.)